-The Nicaraguan subsidiaries of Calibre Mining Corp., received observation letters from the Nicaraguan Tax Authority for the fiscal years 2016 and 2017 relating to certain matters associated with the Company's operations in Nicaragua related to the tax deductibility of certain expenditures.
-The proposed reassessment, and associated tax payment for the Company's Nicaraguan subsidiaries for the fiscal years 2016 and 2017 is approximately \$1.7 and 8.0 million, respectively (including penalties and interest charges).
+The Nicaraguan subsidiaries of Calibre Mining Corp., received observation letters from the Nicaraguan Tax Authority for the fiscal year 2017 relating to certain matters associated with the Company's operations in Nicaragua related to the tax deductibility of certain expenditures.
+The proposed reassessment, and associated tax payment for the Company's Nicaraguan subsidiaries for the fiscal year 2017 is approximately \$8.0 million (including penalties and interest charges).
 However, the Company believes that its tax positions are valid and intends to vigorously defend its tax filing positions.